 You can absolutely freeze freshly-baked muffins, once they've cooled completely.
 Some will freeze them on a sheet pan, then individually wrap them with layers of foil, but I don't have time for that.
 I usually freeze the cooled muffins in a large sealed freezer bag set on a sheet pan.
 Once frozen solid, I remove the sheet pan from the freezer, and leave the muffins sealed in the bag, frozen for up to two months.

 To defrost a frozen muffin, you can set it in the fridge overnight to slowly defrost, or you could even defrost on the counter for 30 minutes before enjoying most frozen muffins.
-You can also heat defrosted muffins in the oven or the toaster oven.
+You can also heat the defrosted muffins in the oven or the toaster oven.
 For muffins with streusel topping, the streusel will inevitably soften upon storage, especially if you are freezing and defrosting.
-Reheating them in the oven can help dry out the surface of the muffin that may be a little more moist after freezing and thawing.
+Reheating them in the oven can help dry out the surface of the muffin which may be a little moister after freezing and thawing.

 They’re tough or dense

 Muffins can be a little denser than a fluffy vanilla cake, but they shouldn't be *that* dense.
 If your muffins are dense, look into your leavening agents (baking powder and/or baking soda): are you sure you added them and used the right amount?
 A little goes a long way, but for some muffins, you may use 5 mL (1 teaspoon) of baking powder per cup of flour.
 You can successfully use as little as 1.25 mL (¼ teaspoon) of baking powder as I often do with my many of my fruit muffins.